flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 ```

 - Variable is external if it is declared outside of any function.
-  - e.g. `stack` and `stack index` are shared by push and pop so are declared external
+  - e.g. `stack` and `stack index` are shared by push and pop so are declared external.
-  - `main` itself does not refer to either variable
+  - `main` itself does not refer to either variable.

-- *last function to implement is `getop`*
+- *last function to implement is `getop`*.
-  - skip whitespace
+  - Skip whitespace.
-  - if next character is not a *digit* or *hexadecimal point* return it
+  - If next character is not a *digit* or *hexadecimal point* return it.
-    - else collect digits (with optional decimal)
+    - Else collect digits (with optional decimal).
-      - signal `NUMBER` that we collected a number
+    - Return signal `NUMBER` that we collected a number.

 ```C
 #include <ctype.h>